devon-thyne/CS471-os161/README.md

 * Devon Thyne
 * Matthew Gayhart

-During the course of the semester, we were given numerous assignments working with with OS161 operating system which provided a perfect learning environment to experiment and learn kernel programming.
+Throughout the semester, we were given numerous assignments working with the [OS161](http://os161.eecs.harvard.edu/) operating system.
+This ope which provided a perfect learning environment to experiment and learn kernel programming including topics such as:
+* locks
+* system calls
+* virtual memory